 - Extended families gather together, triggering complicated dynamics and relationship issues that might otherwise be dormant.

 - The holidays are expensive.
-The costs of entertaining, decorations, travel and gifts put a strain on finances for many families.
+The costs of entertainment, decorations, travel, and gifts put a strain on finances for many families.

-- There’s the added pressures of cooking, cleaning, hosting, and preparing – all of which break up the usual routine and make life busier and more demanding.
+- There are the added pressures of cooking, cleaning, hosting, and preparing – all of which break up the usual routine and make life busier and more demanding.

 - And of course, grief is accentuated during the holidays, when the loss of a loved one is so much more painful.
 In 2021, 36% of Americans didn't feel like celebrating the holidays because of feelings of grief and loss.

 Whether we want it or not, the holiday season comes around every year.
 Rather than resisting the challenges of mental health and the holidays, it is wise to learn techniques that can help you reduce stress, cope better, and – who knows? – maybe even enjoy the festive season.

 Here are five-holiday mental health tips you should practice: